k06a/DeluxeInjection/README.md

 }];
 ```

 Whole block will be called once for each property of each class.
-Returned `DIResult` blocks will be used as injected getter.
+Returned `DIGetter` blocks will be used as injected getter.
 Helper function `DIGetterIfIvarIsNil` allows to skip boilerplate *if-ivar-is-nil-then-assing-ivar-and-return-ivar*.

 #### All methods documentation